How to Politely Ask Someone to Wait in English

 Could/Would You Please Wait a Second/Minute/Moment/While…

-Using modal verbs such as “Would” and “Could” is used to ask someone to wait in formal situations.
+Modal verbs such as “Would” and “Could” are used to ask someone to wait in formal situations.
 However, if you need to ask someone to wait in a professional context, you should use the following expressions.

 • Would you please wait a second?